 It’s a reaction, on my part, that on the surface may appear extreme.
 And I’ll wonder for a long time whether a simple animated film for children was their first encounter with the health implications of racism.
 Seems to me, though, that vigilance against this particular virus will now take precedence over washing hands for dinner, every time.

-For resources on talking to children about race, please visit our article, "Should You Talk With Your Young Children About Race?"
+For resources on talking to children about race, please visit "Should You Talk With Your Young Child about Race?"